HantigC/notes/papers/NiN.md

 The convolutional filter in CNN acts as a generalized linear model (GLM) for a specific patch, making the assumption that the patches are located in a linear separable space.
-NiN networks aim to overcome this linear assumption by adding MLP, which is a trainable non-linear function aproximators.
+NiN networks aim to overcome this linear assumption by adding MLP, which is a trainable non-linear function aproximator.

 Instead of using MLP for projecting the feature maps into the label space, the current architecture will use global average pooling layes.